Two Sparse Matrices are Better than One: Sparsifying Neural Networks with Double Sparse Factorization: Related Work

 {\bf Separable convolutions.} Convolutional layer can be naturally factorized into depthwise (applying filter per input channels) and pointwise convolution (mixing multiple channels).
 The idea was found initially in MobileNets \citep{howard2017mobilenets,sandler2018mobilenetv2}, but they placed nonlinearity between the depthwise and pointwise convolutions.
 However, some works successfully use separable convolutions without nonlinearity between them \citep{edgenano,quartz}.

 {\bf Sparse matrix factorization.} Factorization of the matrix into (sometimes more than two) sparse factors has already been studied.
 It was shown that this problem is NP-hard even when the sparsity pattern for factors is given \citep{le2021spurious}. \citet{le2016flexible} provides a heuristic based on the proximal gradient step called palm4msa, which is then used by \citet{giffon2021psm} for compression of neural networks, but with very limited practical success.
-In the experiments section, we compare the quality of our factorization algorithm with palm4msa.
+In the appendix, we compare the quality of our factorization algorithm with palm4msa.
+There were also works using sparse matrix factorization for parameter efficient fine-tuning \citep{chen2024one}.